python/community-starter-kit/README.rst

 development.

 * Create a `fork`_ of this repository
-* Make a these resources better -- it doesn't matter how big or small your contribution is
+* Make these resources better -- it doesn't matter how big or small your contribution is
 * Commit your changes to a topic/feature branch
 * Submit a `pull request`_ against the ``python/community-starter-kit:master``